 Associate Professor Scott Wolter and his students will be conducting research here involving technologies including carbon nanotubes and vacuum chambers.

 Additionally, Associate Professor Bethany Brinkman and Assistant Professor Will Pluer will use this space for environmental engineering courses involving water and water quality research, with those courses now offered through Elon’s environmental engineering concentration.

 Elon’s Engineering students have the advantage of first-rate computer and electronics labs in the $17.2 million Dalton L. McMichael Sr. Science Center, which opened in the fall of 1998 to house Elon’s expanding science program and support a significant undergraduate research program.

-The 81,000-square-foot facility, which houses the biology, physics and chemistry departments as well as the Engineering program, features teaching labs, student research labs, computers loaded with the most current software, faculty offices, reading and conference rooms, and high-tech instrument packages.
+The 81,000-square-foot facility, which houses biology, chemistry, and environmental studies, features teaching labs, student research labs, computers loaded with the most current software, faculty offices, reading and conference rooms, and high-tech instrument packages.

 These spacious classrooms and laboratories allow students to interact with faculty and other students and work on projects in the same area.
 In addition, data projectors allow faculty to use technology to enhance their presentations.

 The Hampl Engineering Workshop allows Engineering students to gain practical experience by applying principles taught in the classroom.